The Affordable Care Act

 In addition to the four “metal” plans, there is also a catastrophic health plan available through the Marketplace for people under age 30 and for people with hardship exemptions.
 These plans have low premiums, but very high out-of-pocket costs.

 The ACA introduces an open enrollment period during which eligible individuals can enroll in a Qualified Health Plan in the Marketplace.
 For coverage starting in 2015, the open enrollment period is Nov 15, 2014 to February 15, 2015.
 In subsequent years, the open enrollment period will start on October 15 and end on December 7.
 This is the only time during which you can purchase a new Marketplace plan.
 If you are already enrolled in a Marketplace plan, you can renew your current health plan or choose a new one during this window.
+This window was introduced to prevent a person from simply applying for a policy immediately after they get sick.
 If you miss this window, you will have to wait until the next open enrollment period to apply for a plan or to make any changes in your coverage.
 However, you might be able to qualify for special enrollment periods outside this limit if you experience certain events such as moving to a new state, changes in your income, loss of other health coverage, or changes in your family size.

 King v.
 Burwell